David Kaczynski: Career

 Prior to turning his brother Ted in to authorities, David Kaczynski worked as a social worker, serving as an assistant director of a shelter for runaway and homeless youth in Albany, New York, where he counseled and advocated for troubled, neglected, and abused youth.
 His brother's confrontation with the death penalty later motivated David Kaczynski to become an anti-death-penalty activist.
 In 2001, Kaczynski was named executive director of New Yorkers Against the Death Penalty (as of 2008, New Yorkers for Alternatives to the Death Penalty).
 While the mission of NYADP originally focused only on ending the death penalty, under Kaczynski's guidance in 2008, it broadened its mission to address the unmet needs of all those affected by violence, including victims and their families.
 After leaving the NYADP, Kaczynski served as executive director of Karma Triyana Dharmachakra, a Tibetan Buddhist monastery located in Woodstock, New York.

 Personal life

 Kaczynski is married to Linda Patrik.
 He is a practicing Buddhist and a vegetarian.
 In 2009, he published an essay about his relationship with his brother Ted, from childhood to adulthood, which appeared in a collection of essays.

 In popular culture

 Kaczynski appeared in the Netflix documentary Unabomber: In His Own Words (2020 TV mini-series).
 He was portrayed by Robert Hays in the 1996 television movie Unabomber: The True Story, and by Mark Duplass in the 2017 television series Manhunt: Unabomber.
+William Kosovic and Matthew Kevin Anderson portrayed Kaczynski at different points of his life in Netflix’s Unabomber that premiered in 2026.